harleyday/logicleTransform.m/README.md

 ---
 Algorithms were developed by:
 Moore WA, Parks DR. Update for the Logicle Data Scale Including Operational Code Implementations.
 Cytometry Part A : the journal of the International Society for Analytical Cytology.
 2012;81(4):273-277. [doi:10.1002/cyto.a.22030](http://onlinelibrary.wiley.com/doi/10.1002/cyto.a.22030/abstract).
+Back in 2016, when I began to write this MATLAB code, Moore and Parks' source code was available in the supplementary information of their publication.
+In 2021, the links they provide to this source code are no longer maintained on Stanford's servers.

 An implementation in R (which actually uses the compiled C/C++ code by the above authors) is [available from Bioconductor, in the "flowCore" package](https://www.bioconductor.org/packages/release/bioc/html/flowCore.html).
 To install this package in R, use the commands:
 ```R